 The majority of the mainstream product sales (phone cases, watches, sunglasses, electronics, sporting goods) on the eBay marketplace will be dominated by the small number of professional, highly-efficient, third party, multi-channel sellers.
 The real opportunities for small sellers – i.e. one man/woman armies, for me is to sell unique items and focus on unexplored niches.
 Maybe focus on second-hand goods or custom items.

 Or maybe the main reason is for eBay to push their Promoted Listings, in order to play catch up with Amazon.
-For that subject, check out our article for more details.
+Read our practical guide on promoted listings for more details.